portartoor/FRMWRK/README.md

 - maximum logic and usability conception
 - nothing superfluous, only really necessary functionality and code

+This framework is created as alternative solution for developers to build web apps with maximum freely and easily as possible.
+Therefore, I left only the necessary logical and structural functions and the cleanest possible architecture.
+I believe that thanks to this, literally every developer gets a very convenient and understandable tool for a quick start.
+More about FRMWRK project you can found at https://frmwrk.portartur.pro

 # Instalation

 1. clone this repository to your hosting root, or download zip archive and unpack to your root folder.